 The book outlines the wonderful advantages of touting your business on Facebook and other social media platforms.
 It gives advice on determining a website’s credibility.
 It suggests ways you and your family members can make rules about turning off mobile devices in favor of quality time together.

 Perhaps the most power takeaway from the book appears in Chapter 4: Facebook: “You can always delete something you decide you don’t want on your wall [or on Twitter, in an email, on a dating profile, etc.], but you can’t take back the impression it made while it was visible.”

-You can follow the Emily Post Institute on Twitter @EmilyPostInst and see what others are tweeting about with the #etiquette hashtag.
+You can follow the Emily Post Institute on Twitter @EmilyPostInst and @emilypostinstitute on Instagram to see what others are saying with the #etiquette hashtag.